superrmatt/funWithGraphs/README.md

 ##

 ### Introduction
 &nbsp;&nbsp;&nbsp;&nbsp;This a collection of Java classes, which deal in an implementation of graphs, and their algorithms.
-This proejct is meant to be the journey of my study of graphs, their theory, their applications and everything in between.
-Maybe someone will learn from it, or maybe not.
-This is something that will be continually expanded upon, and therefore, is always a work in progress, until this statement is no longer here :).
+This proejct is meant to be the journey of my study of graphs, their theory, their applications, and everything in between.
+This is something that will be continually expanded upon, and therefore, is always a work in progress.
 Graph theory is the study of graphs.
 Graphs are mathematical models used to represent the relations between two paired things.
 A graph is made up of vertices, and edges.
 A vertex is defined as the value in a node in the graph (see below for examples of the artistic representation of a graph).
 An edge is the connection between two nodes.
 Mathematically, a graph is represented as G = (V, E), where G is the graph, V is the set of vertices (or nodes), and E is the set of edges (or connections).
-There are two major types of graphs, a directed graph (digraph) and an undirected graph (unigraph).
+There are two major types of graphs, undirected graphs (unigraphs) and a directed graphs (digraphs).
 A unigraph has edges that have no direction.
 Meaning, an edge links two vertices equally or symetrically.
 A digraph has edges that link two nodes asymetrically.
 Meaning, one node "flows" into the other, this is often referred to as a parent->child relationship.
 A major form of digraph is the Tree (again, representations below).
 A tree is a form of graph that has a root and is nonlinear.
 It simulates a heirarchal tree structure, only upside down.
 Where the trunk or roots (root node) is at the top, and cascading downward are the branches.
 This of course is just a visual reprsentation, to make them simpler to conceptualize, there exists no directional orientation for a tree, other than the parent->child relationship between nodes.

 ### Theory
  #### Unigraph
- &nbsp;&nbsp;&nbsp;&nbsp;  Often simply referred to as graph, a unigraph is a graph whose edges have no direction.
+ &nbsp;&nbsp;&nbsp;&nbsp;  Often simply referred to as a graph, a unigraph is a graph whose edges have no direction.
 A graph is an ordered pair where G = (V,E).
 V is a set of vertices, and E is a set of edges connecting those vertices.
 An edge is associated with two distinct vertices.
  - Let's say we have the set V{A, B, C, D},
  - And the set E{(A,B), (B,C), (A,C) (A,D)}.
  - Therefore, G = (V{A, B, C, D}, E{(A,B), (B,C), (A,C), (A,D)}).